Reports: March 14 Expects Change in Arab, International Stances on Lebanon

 What a shame Lebanon has resorted to out right, public begging from our "leaders".

-Default-user-icon Jose Farhat from Brazil (Guest) over 11 years
+Default-user-icon Jose Farhat from Brazil (Guest) 12 years

 I invite readers to compare this assassination with that of Rafic al-Hariri, and whom are its beneficiaries: March 14 moviment, and its allies willing to form a Government, USA and Israel, some Arab countries allied to the East, but not Syria unwilling to open another front (they hardly are managing their present problema in Syrian territories).
 Think about it Lebanese people.